peacecorps/WWS-OSM-toolkit/README.md

 #Introduction

-Since 1989, the Paul D. Coverdell World Wise Schools program has enabled Peace Corps Volunteers, host country communities, and American youth to forge profound connections and engage in cross-cultural learning.
-Volunteers use a variety of tools, including blogs, emails, photos, videos, phone calls and letters to share their experiences with American youth.
-Peace Corps is committed to leveraging new technology, including OpenStreetMap, to facilitate interactions between American students and our host country communities.

 ![Sixth grade students map in OpenStreetMap for a Peace Corps project in Botswana.] (https://peacecorpsmappingproject.files.wordpress.com/2015/04/dsc_0474.jpg)

 Contributing data to OpenStreetMap empowers American youth to actively participate in the international development process and provides a unique and comprehensive understanding of our host communities’ human and physical landscapes.
 Through our World Wise Schools Correspondence Match program, your students will enjoy exciting conversation and learning opportunities with a Peace Corps Volunteer in the field while helping to create a real base map for use in that Volunteer's projects and host community.